 With The Beirut Art Center, Radio Beirut, Institut Français Du Liban, Zoukak Theatre.

-Support of the research from: Sen. Prof. Sunil Aryiaratne, Prof. David Kenneth Jackson, The Department of National Archives of Colombo, The Legal Agenda, Nayla Geagea, The Migrant Community Center, Beirut.
+Sources and collaboration to the research from: Sen. Prof. Sunil Aryiaratne, Prof. David Kenneth Jackson, The Department of National Archives of Colombo, The Legal Agenda, Nayla Geagea, The Beirut Migrant Community Center.

 The project focuses on the legal interdiction for immigrants to perform music publicly in Lebanon.
 This due to the Artist Visa's normative, rooted in the French mandate, which up till now regulates foreign prostitution under a strict set of rules and restrictions of personal freedoms.
 These protocols are put in place by The General Security through the sponsorship system called kafala, ruling migrant labor in Lebanon and in The Gulf Region.
 The Artist Visa is defined as a permit to perform and therefore is mandatory to play live music in Lebanon, creating a status of illegality for immigrants practicing any form of performance.

 During three months of rehearsals, Conca and Sarigama created an experimental album, born from a research on the Sri Lankan music Baila.
 Baila’s origins can be traced in a merging of Portuguese and African music - a hybrid of Western melodic system and asymmetric and cross rhythms in 6/8.
 It was introduced in Sri Lanka at the colonial time (along with Kaffrinha), and developed after the independence, to become an essentially local music - with godfather figures such as Wally Bastiansz and MS Fernando.